Cars and Electric vehicles for Low Emission Zone

 How to enter with electric cars in the LEZ

 - What are the benefits of electric vehicles in low emission zones?

-- If I have an electric truck, can I enter any LEZ?
+- If I have an electric vehicle, can I enter any LEZ?

 - With electric vans, is it possible to enter a LEZ 24/7?

 - Which electric pick-up truck did we use for our tests in the LEZ?